Opening a Bank Account in France

 How long does it take to open a bank account in France?

-Can I have multiple bank accounts in France?
+Can I open a French bank account before arriving in France?

 The information provided on this page is for informational purposes only and does not constitute personalized financial or legal advice.
 Banking requirements, fees, and processes vary by institution and change over time.
 We recommend verifying current requirements with your chosen bank and consulting with financial professionals for decisions specific to your situation.
-This site may receive compensation when you open an account through our partner links, which does not affect the information we provide.
+Official regulatory information is available from the Banque de France and ACPR.